Willus.com Home | Archive | About

 easier.
 Default value = 20.

--rt <deg>|auto|aep Rotate source page counter clockwise by <deg> degrees.
+-rt <deg>|auto[+]|aep Rotate source page counterclockwise by <deg> degrees.

-Can be 90, 180, 270.
-Or use "-rt auto" to examine up to
+<deg> can be 90, 180, 270.
+Or use "-rt auto" to examine up

-10 pages of each file to determine the orientation used
+to 10 pages of each file to determine the orientation used

 on the entire file (this is the default).
 Or use "-rt aep"